Bharatanatyam: Elements

 Bharatanatyam is traditionally a team performance art that consists of a solo dancer, accompanied by musicians and one or more singers.
-It is described as classical art because the theory of musical notes, vocal performance, and the dance movement reflect ideas of the Sanskrit treatise Natya Shastra and other Sanskrit and Tamil texts, such as the Abhinaya Darpana.
+It is described as a classical art because the theory of musical notes, vocal performance, and dance movement reflects ideas frp, the Sanskrit treatise Natya Shastra and other Sanskrit and Tamil texts, such as the Abhinaya Darpana.

-The solo artist (ekaharya) in Bharatanatyam is dressed in a colorful sari, adorned with jewelry and presents a dance and it is synchronized with Indian classical music.
-The hand and facial gestures are a coded sign language able to recite legends and spiritual ideas from the Mahabharata, the Ramayana, the Puranas and historic drama texts.
-The dancer deploys turns or specific body movements to mark punctuations in the story or the entry of a different character in the play or legend being acted out through dance.
-Abhinaya is the art of expression in Indian aesthetics; footwork, body language, postures, musical notes, the tones of the vocalist, aesthetics and costumes integrate to express and communicate the underlying text.
+The solo artist (ekaharya) in Bharatanatyam is dressed in a colourful sari, adorned with jewellery, and presents a dance that is synchronized with Indian classical music.
+The hand and facial gestures are a coded sign language able to express legends and spiritual ideas from the Mahabharata, the Ramayana, the Puranas, and historical drama texts.
+The dancer deploys turns or specific body movements to mark punctuation in the story or the entry of a different character in the play or legend being acted out through dance.
+Abhinaya is the art of expression in Indian aesthetics; footwork, body language, postures, musical notes, the tones of the vocalist, aesthetics, and costumes integrate to express and communicate the underlying text.

-In modern adaptations, Bharatanatyam dance troupes may involve many dancers who play specific characters in a story, creatively choreographed to ease the interpretation and expand the experience by the audience.
+In modern adaptations, Bharatanatyam dance troupes may involve many dancers who play specific characters in a story, creatively choreographed to facilitate interpretation and enhance the audience's experience.

-The repertoire of Bharatanatyam, like all major classical Indian dance forms, follows the three categories of performance in the Natya Shastra.
+The repertoire of Bharatanatyam, like that of all major classical Indian dance forms, follows the three categories of performance in the Natya Shastra.
 These are Nritta (Nirutham), Nritya (Niruthiyam) and Natya (Natyam).